foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 starting from 2015.06 release it is required to use modified files that can be found in this `toolchain` repository in `extras/opella-xd` directory.

-The Ashling gdbserver might emit error messages like "Error: Core is running".
-Those messages are harmless and do not affect the debugging experience.

 *Before* connecting GDB to an Opella-XD gdbserver it is essential to specify path to XML target description file that is aligned to `<core.xml>` file passed to GDB server.
 All registers described in `<core.xml>` also must be described